Valeriia161/PyBer_Analysis/README.md

 ![]( https://github.com/Valeriia161/PyBer_Analysis/blob/main/analysis/pic1_for_readme.png)

-1. A ride-sharing summary DataFrame by city type above shows that:  <br/>
+1. A ride-sharing summary DataFrame by city type above shows following:  <br/>
 •	The total number of rides for Urban city type is 1625. <br/>
 •	The total number of rides for Suburban city type is 625.  <br/>
 •	The total number of rides for Rural city type is 125.  <br/>